airpair/authoring-guide/post.md

 will focus on the panel by clicking on it.
 - - -
 **Tip 3** Become a markdown master
-<sup>Mastering Markdown takes an hour with the (Darling Fireball Guide)[http://daringfireball.net/projects/markdown/basics]</sup> and explore
+<sup>Master Markdown in an hour with the [Darling Fireball Guide](http://daringfireball.net/projects/markdown/basics)</sup> and explore
 elements like images, ordered / unordered lists, code blocks, blockquotes, **bold** / *italic* font, horizontal rules and line breaks to create 'white space'.
 Long blocks of text can be visually hard to digestable and cause